History of St. John's Episcopal Church - Austin

 In February 1999, the Reverend Albert R. Rodriguez became the first priest St. John’s has chosen through a search committee.
 Under Father Al’s leadership, the congregation built a new worship space behind the original building.
 The new sanctuary was dedicated in September 2004, with Bishop Don Wimberly officiating.
 The original church building was remodeled to become the present parish hall.

 Following Father Al’s retirement from St. John’s in December 2013, the Reverend Dr. Matthew Thomas Seddon joined the church as Priest-in-Charge in August 2014, and accepted the Vestry’s call to become St. John’s rector in November 2014.
+Fr.
+Matt accepted a call to a parish in Mexico City, Mexico, in October 2018.
+St. John's is currently searching for a new rector.

 View of St. John's from the corner of Parkfield and Braker Lane.